 If we look at the employee-employer relationship, it’s almost comparable to finding a life partner.
 Some days, it will be a love/hate relationship, but at the end of the day, you both just want to make each other happy.

-To learn more about organizational and corporate volunteering and stay updated with our “Complete CSR Toolkit” Series, follow us on LinkedIn.
-If you’re interested in leveraging Good Deeds Day 2017 to initiate your first employee volunteer program, read our How To’s or get in touch with us for guides and resources.
+If you’re interested in leveraging Good Deeds Day 2024 to initiate your first employee volunteer program, read our How To’s or get in touch with us for guides and resources.